 That was two years ago.
 Last year, I was finally diagnosed with ME.
 My health had been on a decline since I had glandular fever (EBV) 10 years before, and hit rock bottom when I had reactivated glandular fever shortly after the last time I did aerial.

 I’m still coming to terms with ME as a life-long illness (as it is for most people) and not knowing what my prognosis will be.
 Thinking that I might never be able to do aerial silks again is gutting.
 But that’s just one of the plethora of things that I used to love doing and no longer feature in my life.
 Not only am I not able to exercise now, I get weeks of pain and cramp just from walking down the road and back.
 I’m mostly house-bound and often watching TV is too exhausting.

 The sad reality for me and many others with ME is that our lives are ripped from under us with this illness.
 We can’t do most of the things we used to.
 We have to quit jobs, can’t socialise, are often house-bound and sometimes bed-bound.
+But worst of all, we are often disbelieved by medical professionals who claim our illness is psychological.
 Which is why the campaign ‘Millions Missing’ was born.
 We are missing from the world and from our own lives.
 A quarter of a million people in the UK have ME and it’s estimated that worldwide there are 17 million.
-But due to the nature of our illness, and because we’ve been maligned by many in the medical profession and subsequently the media (a story for another time) we can be invisible.
+But due to the nature of our illness, and because we’ve been maligned by many in the medical profession, and subsequently the media, we can be invisible.